Chimoney/chimoney-community-projects/submissions/Articles/global-payouts-non-profits.md

 # How Global Payouts Can Empower Communities and Non-profits

 You’re hosting a charity baking event, raising funds to help an underserved community overseas gain access to 24/7 electricity and clean water.
 After reaching your monetary goal, you send the money using a platform like PayPal, feeling accomplished.
 But a few days later, when you check for updates, there's no clear sign that the funds have reached the community.
 The excitement of making a difference turns into frustration and uncertainty.
-A possible solution to this issue is global payouts.
-They are the transfer of funds between two parties in different countries and/or involving two different currencies.
-Still uncertain about this method?
-No worries, this article will explore how global payouts empower your non-profits and community initiatives.
+A possible solution to this issue is using Chimoney.
+Chimoney allows global payouts to 130+ countries via the recipient's email and in this case the community you're sending to will be able to redeem the recieved payment to their own registered bank account, or mobile money near instantly depending on their location.
+This article will explore how global payouts can empower non-profits and community initiatives, using Chimoney as a solution to streamline international transfers.

 ## How Global Payouts Offer Transparency and Save You Money